 WHAT IS AN ARTISTIC DIRECTOR?

 The Art of Life actively recruits Artists who are passionate about healing art and supporting others who have been impacted by cancer.
-An Artistic Director is patient and knowledgeable on providing art instruction
+An Artistic Director is patient and knowledgeable on providing art instruction and puts equal importance on the creative experience as well as the final outcome of the art.

-REQUIREMENTS
+REQUIREMENTS FOR NEW ARTISTIC DIRECTORS

 Meet one-on-one with an Art of Life team member

-a minimum of 1 Art of Life Art Workshop
+Lead a minimum of 1 Art of Life Art Workshop prior to leading a group for the Paint it Forward project (past Artistic Directors have already met this requirement).

 Provide personal and/or professional references upon request